humhub/humhub/protected/humhub/docs/guide/theme/css.md

 @baseTheme: "enterprise";
 ```

-After adding the line you can delete all unmodified files from your themes `/views` folder.
+>Note: After configuring a base theme, you can delete all unmodified view files from your derived theme's `/views` folder.
-The views will be automatically loaded from the specified base theme.
+The views will be automatically loaded from the base theme.

 ## Compile CSS package